IGVF/rigvf/README.md

 <!-- badges: end -->

-This proof-of-concept illustrates how to access the Impact of Genomic Variation on Function ('IGVF') data portal (<https://data.igvf.org/>).
-Only limited functionality is implemented.
+This proof-of-concept illustrates how to access the Impact of Genomic Variation on Function ('IGVF') Catalog from R.
+Only limited functionality is currently implemented.

 ## Installation